jon49/child-spaced-repetition/README.md

 Games will be provided at the end of each practice session to encourage completion.
 Games will be based off the decks used.

-Possible games will consist of memory, falling items, etc.
+Possible games will consist of memory, falling cards, etc.

+#### Algorithm for Spaced-Interval

+Each card will have a due date of when it needs to be reviewed.
+If the date has passed then it will be queued for that day's review.
+A maximum number of cards can be in the queue for a single day which can be changed by the user, the default limit will be 50.
+Cards which have the most recent due date will be take first.

+A detailed description of the algorithm to be used is found at this link <http://www.supermemo.com/english/ol/sm2.htm>.